In a society drawn to opposing sides, one friendship faces its greatest test.“ ”

 English title: Sima’s Song

-Country of production: Spain, The Netherlands, France, Taiwan, Greece, Afghanistan
+Country of production: The Netherlands, Spain, France, Taiwan, Greece, Afghanistan

 Year of production: 2024